XiaoMigros/nsm-musescore-styles/README.md

 ## Changelog
 ### Tempo Generator Plugin
 - This new plugin allows for tempo expressions, metric modulations, and BPM indications to be added in the correct format with relative ease (MuseScore 4 doesn't allow precise enough input to do this regularly)
+- The plugin detects and replaces existing tempo markings if necessary
 - The copyright plugin was updated as well so both plugins are nested in MuseScore 3
 ### v2.0 (03/28/23)
 - Rescaled almost all text and engraving options to match Finale's system scaling